-Sesame and poppy seed coated pretzels, crunchy brown exterior and soft chewy interior.
+Sesame and poppy seed coated homemade pretzels, crunchy brown exterior and soft chewy interior are a perfect snack for any time of the day.

 - Makes 10-12 servings